wp-plugins/this-day-in-history/readme.txt

 == Description ==

-This Plugin allows you to enter and manage different kinds of historical events that you then display in via a This Day In History widget or shortcodes.
+This plugin allows you to enter and manage different kinds of historical events that you then display in via a This Day In History widget or shortcodes.

+This plugin requires php 5.3.0 or higher.

 == Installation ==